jwansek/eda.gay/static/index.md

 [click here for a linux ISO CD to be posted to you for free](https://eda.gay/isocd)

 ## FOSS alternative services

+*because I'm currently in the process of moving house, the [server situation](https://eda.gay/thought?id=17) is different so these services may or may not be online right now. also  its why [the services page](https://eda.gay/services) is broken atm.*

 - [nextcloud - dropbox (+ much more!) alternative](https://nc.eda.gay)
 - [invidious - youtube alternative](https://invidious.eda.gay)
 - [nitter - alternative twitter frontend](https://nitter.eda.gay)